Arashmn/Authentication/README.md

 ## Description

-This project created by laravel , Boostrap 5
+This project created by php 8 , laravel 9 , Boostrap 5

 Enjoy it :)